spacewagonL/spam-detection/README.md

 SVM (Support Vector Machine) performed the best, achieving the highest recall and accuracy in spam detection.

-## Challenges in Unsupervised Learning
+# Unsupervised Learning Performance Summary
 - K-Means and PCA failed to form clear clusters due to the complexity of SMS text data.
 - Hierarchical Clustering and DBSCAN produced poor silhouette scores, indicating weak separation.
 - LDA and NMF (Topic Modeling) provided some insights but did not distinctly separate spam and ham messages.